tardisx/unitard/README.md

 to your users.
 It stops the running service, removes the unit file and reloads the systemd daemon.

+While it does shell out to call the `systemctl` tool, this does mean this package adds no new non-core dependencies to your project.

 ## What's with the name?

 It's the systemd UNIT for Automatic Restart Deployment.
 Or, just a stupid pun based on my username.